Baskerville: A Sherlock Holmes Mystery

 Baskerville: A Sherlock Holmes Mystery is a play by American playwright Ken Ludwig.
 It premiered at the Arena Stage in Southwest, Washington, D.C. in January 2015 and was directed by Amanda Dehnert.

 The play is a humorous adaptation of Sir Arthur Conan Doyle's 1902 novel The Hound of the Baskervilles featuring over forty characters played by five actors.

 Arena Stage production

 Rehearsals were staged at McCarter Theatre Center in Princeton, New Jersey.
 The play featured two main roles, Sherlock Holmes and Dr. Watson, as well as numerous other roles played by only three other actors.
-Michael Glenn's roles included Daisy scullery maid, Scotland Yard Inspector Lestrade and Sir Henry Baskerville.
+Michael Glenn's roles included Daisy the scullery maid, Scotland Yard Inspector Lestrade and Sir Henry Baskerville.
 Author Ludwig wanted to infuse suspense with humor saying "You’re not making fun of the genre, [but] at the same time, there’s a lot of laughs, because they come out of the tension."